DLeifert1007/AI-Case-Study/README.md

 >The concept of utilizing the science of AI to fight climate change was not met without conflict.
 Large amounts of energy
 >are needed in order to run an evergrowing amount of data centers.[^2] Human ingenuity is responsible for bringing AI to
 >the forefront of fighting climate change.
 Utilizing our technology to protect our environment is what will allow AI to
 >grow and evolve.
-A specific problem that Deepmind is trying to solve the energy sector is the transition to renewable
+A specific problem that Deepmind is trying to solve is the energy sector in the transition to renewable
 >energy.
 The unpredictability of renewable energy sources has posed a challenge from the begining.
 AI will be able to limit
 >the uncertainty thereby making renewables less unreliable.
 The problem of energy storage is another conflict in this
 >transition.
 By improving the grid resilience, energy shortages may become a thing of the past.
 AI can predict consumption